A quick guide to planning the ultimate UAE road trip

 Let’s hit the road…

-As the weather gets cooler and we find ourselves venturing further outdoors, it’s the perfect time to start planning an epic road trip.
+While the weather is cooler and we find ourselves spending more time outdoors, now is the perfect time to start planning an epic road trip.
 There’s so many exciting places to discover in the UAE and beyond, which are all easily accessible by car.

 What to do

 Firstly gather your friends together and decide where you want to go.
-Whether it’s one of the other six emirates, or further afield to Oman, and then check out the following tips to help you get there in the safest and most fun possible way.
+Whichever one of the other six emirates you’d like to explore, check out the following tips to help you get there in the safest and most fun possible way.